+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 • Been employed for a minimum of 26 weeks

-• Earn on average, at least £123 a week
+• Earn on average at least £129 per week (threshold from 6 April 2026)

 The following requirements must be met for holders of Skilled Worker Visas to be eligible for statutory paternity leave (SPL) and pay (SPP):